Updated: February 2018.

 Historically, Great Falls’ biggest claim to fame might be that it’s the spot where the journey of explorers Lewis and Clark became much more difficult.
 When they got here, the town’s namesake waterfalls on the Missouri River prevented them from continuing farther upriver, negating the possibility of a Northwest Passage through North America (the Rocky Mountains would have stopped them in less than 100 miles anyway, but the falls were their first major obstacle).
 The Interpretive Center vividly recounts their journey through the Louisiana Territory and the various setbacks they faced.
 It overlooks a mostly undeveloped section of the Missouri River, giving you a sense of what the explorers might have seen in the early 1800s.

-The annual State Fair takes place in Great Falls during the last week of the July, and it’s everything you might expect a small town fair to be.
+The annual State Fair takes place in Great Falls during the last week of July, and it’s everything you might expect a small town fair to be.
 People come from around Central Montana and beyond to challenge gravity (and their stomachs) on carnival rides, try to win giant stuffed animals at game booths, eat deep-fried foods, view art and agricultural exhibits, show their livestock in competition, watch the rodeo, and attend nightly (usually Country/Western) concerts.

 Coffee Shops & Bakeries